tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/Python/configuring-python-for-webscraping.md

 *   Install Google Chrome from [here](https://www.google.com/chrome/browser/desktop/index.html).
 *   Download the windows version of Chromedriver from [here](https://chromedriver.storage.googleapis.com/index.html?path=2.41/).
-*   Extract the contents from the zip file, and extract them into a new directory under `C:\chromedriver`.
-If you do not have admin rights, you can put the file also in another folder, for example `C:\Program Files\chromedriver`, or `C:\Users\[your-username]\chromedriver`.
-It does not matter where exactly the file will be put, as long as you remember where it is (it's not a good idea though to leave it in your downloads folder).
+*   Extract the contents of the zip file into a new directory under `C:\chromedriver`.
+If you do not have admin rights, you can use a different folder, like `C:\Program Files\chromedriver`, or `C:\Users\[your-username]\chromedriver`.
+The exact location of the file does not matter, as long as you remember where you placed it.
+(However, it's not advisable to leave it in your Downloads folder.)
 *   Make sure that the chromedriver.exe file is directly under the PATH you specified, i.e. under `C:\chromedriver` (or an alternative path).
 If your zip unpacker created a new folder with a different name inside your specified folder, move the .exe file to that path.
 *   Add the directory `C:\chromedriver` (or whichever directory you chose above) to your PATH as described before (for instructions, see below)
 *   If this went successfully, open a terminal/command prompt, and enter `chromedriver --version`, you should get output that looks like `ChromeDriver [version number]`

 {{% warning %}}
-**Making `chromedriver` available via the PATH settings on Windows.**
+*Adding ChromeDriver to PATH on Windows.*

 We need to update our PATH settings; these settings are a set of directories that Windows uses to "look up" software to startup.